Charlie Blackmon Preview, Player Props: Rockies vs. Diamondbacks

-Charlie Blackmon -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 5 at 9:40 PM ET.
+Charlie Blackmon -- with a slugging percentage of .306 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Zach Davies on the hill, on September 6 at 3:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Diamondbacks.

 Charlie Blackmon Game Info & Props vs. the Diamondbacks